What Happens When You Add An Extra Oxygen Atom To A Water Molecule?

 Firstly, though, we have to look at acetyl-coenzyme A (acetyl-CoA), which we derive from the foods that we consume.
 Each cell in our body operates the tricarboxylic acid (TCA) cycle to oxidise acetyl-CoA within their mitochondria, and from there this molecule known as adenosine triphosphate (ATP) is formed:

-So now, when we’re doing a workout, for instance, we’d be oxidising all that acetyl-CoA in our cells, and we’d be generating quite a fair bit of electrons from that oxidation process.
+When we’re engaging in any form of physical activity, we’d be oxidising all that acetyl-CoA (derived from our food) within in our cells, and we’d be generating quite a fair bit of electrons from that oxidation process.

-These electrons get channelled to oxygen molecules to reduce those oxygen molecules into water molecules.
+These electrons get channelled to oxygen molecules (which we breathe in) to completely reduce those oxygen molecules into water molecules.

 But of course, now it’s time for a bad chemistry joke: